 Tula Baby Carriers (check price on Amazon) are cute, comfortable and convenient, making them a top choice for parents.
 The standard model accommodates babies from 15 – 45 lbs, so parents who need a newborn Tula carrier will need to choose between the Explore or Free to Grow models.

 A toddler model is also available, which supports children from 25 – 60 lbs.
-These models all offer front inward facing carry and rear carry, with the Explore also adding the front outward facing carry option.
+These models all offer front inward facing carry and back carry, with the Explore also adding the front outward facing carry option.
 All models have convenient breastfeeding with a removable discreet hood and a front waist storage pouch, giving wearers a convenient place to stash essentials on the go.

 - Model range can accommodate a variety of child sizes